Broccoliux/dragonfly/journal.md

 <img width="1366" height="768" alt="image" src="https://github.com/user-attachments/assets/0ecb6707-420e-434f-87f2-45373eb9b389" />

 bro i am still confused about our mossets, idk if they ar ecorrect or not. i have a bad feeling so i am checking it one last time.

+ok so my biggest stress is gone, i had very confusion on the MOSSETS but now it clered, but no i have to change few things in the schematics and PCB both, then routing, this project will be hardest thing i ever build,